National Data Exchange (N-DEx)

 Corrections Investigators: Improving Inmate Management

 Corrections investigators can use N-DEx to enhance their knowledge and understanding of inmates.
 N-DEx helps discover links and associations among inmates and visitors and offers information about an inmate’s visitor and mailing lists.
-By searching over 4,000 criminal justice agencies’ records when conducting pre-release investigations, N-DEx can serve to help make informed decisions with regard to inmate classification and release planning.
+By searching criminal justice agencies’ records when conducting pre-release investigations, N-DEx can serve to help make informed decisions with regard to inmate classification and release planning.